lorre-huggan/lorre-huggan/README.md

 Im a self taught **Front-end web developer** based in London.
-I focused on creating high end apps, web apps, web sites, & more using modern technologies such as **Sass & React js.** My strength is in design but I also have a passion for the more logical sides web development.
+I focused on creating high end apps, web apps, web sites, & more using modern technologies such as **Sass, Styled-Components & React js.** My strength is in design but I also have a passion for the more logical sides web development.

 ## 💾 Technology